imagineLife/big-site/content/mongo/performance/indexOps/query-plans.md

 # Query plans

-When a query enters the db, a plan forms.
+When a query enters the db, a query plan forms.
-The plan contains stages.
+The plan contains stages that "feed in" to one another.

 ## An example